env-interop/interface/README.md

 # Env-Interop Standard Interface Package

-This package provides interoperable interfaces to load and parse environment files, and encapsulate environment variables, in PHP 8.4 or later.
+Env-Interop provides an interoperable package of standard interfaces for loading and parsing environment files, and encapsulating environment variables, in PHP 8.4 or later.
 It reflects, refines, and reconciles the common practices identified within [several pre-existing projects][README-RESEARCH.md].

 The standards provided in this package are also informed by: